phamduchongan93/Profile/ll_CC/pages/documentation/tips-and-tips/troubleshoot-hardware.md

 # Using linux command to find the info of the hardware in your system
 - dmidecode
+## Use case
- bios version
+ - bios version
- system information
+ - system information
 ```
 	System Information
         Manufacturer: Dell Inc.
         Product Name: Latitude 5490
         Version: Not Specified
 ```
- look for intel drive
+ - look for intel drive
- when you look for sata or m.2 slot. when you find if you can add another 4G sim card.
+ - when you look for sata or m.2 slot.
+ - when you find if you can add another 4G sim card.
 ```
 		Handle 0x0013, DMI type 8, 9 bytes
 		Port Connector Information